Who we are

 - Cookies cannot read any information saved on your hard drive and cannot spread viruses.

 - Our cookies only pass on the information that you have already disclosed to our website.

-- This website may from time to time be supported by advertising revenue, which means we sometimes receive commissions for ads you see and links you click on, at no cost to you.
+- This website may from time to time be supported by advertising revenue, which means we sometimes receive a small commission for ads you see and/or some of the links you click on, at no cost to you.
 To help us keep track of referrals we’ve made and ads we’ve shown, we (and our service providers) we use small text files called cookies and similar technology on your device.
 These cookies do not reveal your identity, web use or any other behaviour.

-- This site has no ability to read and write or access third party cookies that may be set by advertising partners or third party websites such as Twitter or Facebook sharing.
+- This site has no ability to read and write or access third-party cookies that may be set by any advertising partners or by any third party websites such as Twitter or Facebook sharing.

 - All computers have the ability to decline cookies.
 This can be done by activating the setting on your browser which enables you to decline the cookies.